luizgustavops/ibpcalc/README.md

      The static analysis is done with cppcheck command:
      ./static_analysis.sh

-     The dynamic analysis is done with valgrind:
+     The dynamic analysis is done with valgrind.
+After building the 'ibpcalc_test' application, run the following command:
      ./dynamic_analysis.sh

 * Additional documentation